IntelliTect/Coalesce/docs/modeling/model-components/attributes.md

 ### [NotMapped]

 Model properties that aren't mapped to the database should be marked with `[NotMapped]` so that Coalesce doesn't try to load them from the database when [searching](/modeling/model-components/attributes/search.md) or carrying out the [Default Loading Behavior](/modeling/model-components/data-sources.md#default-loading-behavior).

+### [DefaultValue]

+Properties with `[DefaultValue]` will receive the specified value when a new ViewModel is instantiated on the client.
+This enables scenarios like pre-filling a required property with a suggested value.